 Who are we looking for?

-As a Assistant Procurement Manager you will deliver procurement support across the organisation, providing advice, guidance and completion of projects and complex tenders for the growing R&D portfolio within UKAEA ensuring UKAEA is compliant with European Commission and UK directives for procurement in the public sector.
+As an Assistant Procurement Manager you will deliver procurement support across the organisation, providing advice, guidance and completion of projects and complex tenders for the growing portfolio within UKAEA ensuring UKAEA is compliant with European Commission and UK directives for procurement in the public sector.

-If you have excellent interpersonal skills and you are a good team player with ability to work effectively as part of the Group Procurement Team and well as you have strong stakeholder management skills and understanding of the OJEU process Excellent commercial acumen, then we would like to hear from you.
+If you have strong verbal and written communication skills, interpersonal skills and you are a good team player with ability to work effectively as part of the Group Procurement Team., then we would like to hear from you.

 What will you be responsible for?

-- Negotiate with the relevant parties including external companies to arrive at appropriate commercial agreements.
+- Negotiating with the relevant parties including external companies to arrive at appropriate commercial agreements.

-- Contribute to problem solving and decision making to develop specification requirements.
+- Contributing to problem solving and decision making to develop specification requirements.

-- Manage contracts from tender through to closure (evaluating bids, ensuring that value for money is always obtained, the negotiation of appropriate commercial agreements, and resolving claims and disputes).
+- Managing contracts from tender through to closure.
+This will include evaluating bids, ensuring that value for money is always obtained, the negotiation of appropriate commercial agreements, and resolving claims and disputes.

-- Provide general support, advise and coaching/delivery of training on commercial matters across the organisation an line management responsibilities.
+- Providing general support, advise and coaching/delivery of training on commercial matters across the organisation.

-- Contribute to the evolution of Authority's commercial terms and conditions, policies and working practices.
+- Contributing to the evolution of Authority’s commercial terms and conditions, policies and working practices.

-- Identifies opportunities for improvements and proposes solutions to contribute to continuous improvement within UKAEA.
+- Identifying opportunities for improvements and proposes solutions to contribute to continuous improvement within UKAEA.

 Essential skills, experience and competence required